Using a node graph to spawn a butterfly¶

 Creating a node graph¶

-Attach a new graph file to bush by selecting the bush and choosing + Component>Add node graph>+ New node graph.
+Attach a new graph file to bush by selecting the bush and choosing + Feature>Add node graph>+ New node graph.
 You can name it Spawner.
 For more details, see adding a node graph.

 Then click to open your code editor and start adding nodes.